Some strange things

 to disconnect a tiny plug, he pulled entire

 connector and tested logic board, but

-alas.....
-When he took it home and tried to
+alas...
+When he took the board home and tried

 Same story, different connector